jsfiddle/togetherjs/site/docs/contributing.md

 Then use `ui.displayToggle("#togetherjs-expand-foo")` to show the expand button, and the collapse button will be automatically hidden.
 Note that the selector in `data-toggles` can be inclusive of the element itself (everything matching selector will be hidden, except the element itself).

-This requires less state in the Javascript, as the control is always an assertion to do something specific.
-Also it means that we have to do a minimum of manipulation in Javascript, and the two controls are not required to be styled identically.
+This requires less state in the JavaScript, as the control is always an assertion to do something specific.
+Also it means that we have to do a minimum of manipulation in JavaScript, and the two controls are not required to be styled identically.

 ### Async